TheTimeWalker/wallpanel-android/README.md

 ## Support

 For issues, feature requests, use the [Github issues tracker](https://github.com/thetimewalker/wallpanel-android/issues).
-For examples and to learn how to use each feature, vist the new [WallPanel Wiki](https://github.com/thetimewalker/wallpanel-android/wiki).
+For examples and to learn how to use each feature, visit [WallPanel Documentation](https://wallpanel.xyz/).

 ### Common Issues